Program: Radio Interview: WPFW 89.3 (Dr. E. Faye Willams Show)

 With a different approach to introducing accessibility to teams, I was invited to a team meet and greet so they could learn more about me and my day-to-day responsibilities in ensuring digital equity within the corporate, education, and training community.

 Sponsored by 2U, Inc., this podcast was hosted by Michael Leaderer.
 I was interviewed regarding the current and future state of accessibility and assistive technology affairs.

 Program: PowerPoint, Zoom, and Camtasia

 I developed the materials and delivered WCAG Guidelines, Section 508 - Accessibility Standards training for a Government Client.
-The training duration was one month and a total of 8 sessions, for a period of half days each.
-These sessions were delivered to the staff and contractors via virtual instructor-led.
+The training duration was one month and a total of 8 half-day sessions.
+I also conducted this training for staff and contractors via virtual instructor-led.